pyrometheous/Prepper-Pi/pd_downloader/README.md

 Downloads the entire Standard Ebooks library with Kavita-ready metadata.

 **⚠️ REQUIRES API KEY:** You must be a Standard Ebooks Patrons Circle member to access their OPDS feed.
+[Become a patron to get access](https://standardebooks.org/donate#patrons-circle).

 ```powershell
 # Basic usage (downloads entire library)